Mohammad Aslam Watanjar: Early life

-An Andar Ghilzai Pashtun from Zurmula in Paktia, Aslam Watanjar trained as a tank officer in the Soviet Union following his graduation from the Military Academy in Kabul in 1967.
+An ethnic Ghilzai Pashtun, Aslam Watanjar was born in 1946, in Zurmula, in Afghanistan's Paktia Province.
+He trained as a tank commander in the Soviet Union following his graduation from the Military Academy in Kabul in 1967, being part of the Afghan Army’s 4th Tank Brigade.

-The Saur Revolution
+Saur Revolution

 Watanjar's role in the communist coup of 1978 was important.
-Instructed by Hafizullah Amin, he initiated the march of tank forces from the motorized forces of numbers 4 and 15 near Pul-e-Charkhi against the government.
+Instructed by Hafizullah Amin, he initiated the march of tank forces from the 4th and 15th Tank Brigades near Pul-e-Charkhi against the Republican government of Daoud Khan.

-Colonel Aslam Watanjar was the Army commander on the ground during the Coup, and his troops gained control of Kabul.
-Colonel Abdul Qadir, the leader of the Air Force squadrons, also launched a major attack on the Royal Palace, in the course of which Mohammed Daoud Khan was killed.
+Colonel Aslam Watanjar was the Army commander on the ground during the coup, and his troops gained control of Kabul.
+Colonel Abdul Qadir, the leader of the Air Force squadrons, also launched a major attack on the Arg Presidential Palace, in the course of which Mohammed Daoud Khan was killed.
 Watanjar was present when corpses of the president and his family were buried in a pit.

-Colonel Watanjar was also in charge of the announcement over Radio Kabul, in the Pashtu language, that a Revolutionary Council of the Armed Forces had been established, with Colonel Abdul Qadir at its head.
+Colonel Watanjar was also in charge of the announcement over Radio Kabul, in the Pashtu language, that a Revolutionary Council of the Armed Forces had been established.
 The council's initial statement of principles, issued late in the evening of April 27, was a noncommittal affirmation of Islamic, democratic, and non-aligned ideals.

+Watanjar would lead a pro Taraki military clique during a inter-Khalq power struggle between pro Taraki and pro Amin factions.

 He was in charge of the operation until Amin took over from him in the evening.
 On April 30 the RC issued the first of a series of fateful decrees.
 The decree formally abolished the military's revolutionary council.